 Mini cars aren't so mini anymore, with a range encompassing hatchbacks, 4x4s and estate cars.
 Read on to find out whether a Mini is a car you can love.

 Mini is one of the most distinctive and iconic of all car brands.
-First launched in 1959, the Mini turned heads and has remained one of the most distinctive cars on our roads.
+First launched in 1959, the original Mini car turned heads and has remained one of the most distinctive cars on our roads.